 A great healer for any form of damaged skin plus alleviates the pain from blisters and insect bites.

-St. John’s Wort:
+11. St. John’s Wort.

 However infused in oil will give you a glorious red colored oil which is amazing for healing nearly all skin conditions such as minor cuts, bruises, insect stings, insect bites, skin abrasions, nappy rash, skin pain, and burns.

 Used for external treatments.
-It is an antibacterial and anti-inflammatory so perfect for cuts, scrapes, inflammation and tired muscles.
+It is an antibacterial and anti-inflammatory so perfect for cuts, scrapes, inflammation, and tired muscles.

-In following posts we will look at some specific herbal remedies and also how to infuse oil with combinations of herbs for specific natural body care, relaxing or medicinal purposes.
+In following posts we will look at other natural remedies using specific herbal remedies and how you can infuse oils with blends of herbs for natural body care and medicinal purposes.